material-motion/material-motion/specifications/runtime.md

 The Runtime will determine how to fulfill its provided Intentions.

-## Commit Plans
+## Commit Intentions

-Plans are committed to Runtimes via Transactions.
+Intentions are committed to Runtimes via Transactions.

 A Transaction's public API should support the following operations:

-- Associate a Plan with a target.
+- Associate a Intention with a target.
-- Associate a named Plan with a target.
+- Associate a named Intention with a target.
-- Remove any Plan associated with a given name from a target.
+- Remove any Intention associated with a given name from a target.

 It must be possible to enumerate the operations of a Transaction.